 Duties: The Cedar City Hotshots are located in Cedar City, Utah.
-A hotshot crew is a 20 person, highly trained crew that is available nationally and specializes in all aspects of wildland fire suppression.
+A hotshot crew is a 20-25 person, highly trained handcrew that is available nationally and specializes in ground-based aspects of wildland fire suppression.
 The work is physically demanding and primarily performed in forest and desert environments.
 Terrain may be steep, rocky, and covered with thick tangled vegetation.
 Risks include smoke inhalation, fire entrapment, snake or insect bites and stings, exposure to excessive machinery noise, and falling and rolling material.
 Unpredictable circumstances dictate personnel must adjust and cope with exposure to weather elements, dust and smoke, and poor sleeping and eating situations.
 Inability to communicate with friends and relatives is likely due to the remoteness of the job.
 Operational shifts often consist of, but are not limited to, 16 hour days for 14 consecutive days away from the duty station.
-The duration of commitment for this position is from approximately May 1st to October 15th.
-You must be available for the entire duration to be considered.
+The duration of commitment for this position is from approximately April 15th to October 15th.
 As a condition of hire, all employees must pass the Work Capacity Test, a 3 mile walk with a 45lb pack in under 45 min.

-Forestry Aid (Suppression), GS-0462-3Duty Stations: Cedar City, Escalante, Panguitch, and St. George, UTAnnouncement# 19-TEMP-C14F-AIDSUP-3DT-PMOpens September 10, 2018Closes October 1, 2018
+Forestry Aid (Suppression), GS-0462-3

+Duty Stations: Cedar City, Escalante, Panguitch, and St. George, UT